Smelters and foundries

 - Traffic accidents (limited)

 Molten metal sticking to a garment can cause burns.
-To minimise this risk, the EN ISO 11612 D and E defines some design requirements, such as closed pockets and hidden metal parts.
-Heat stress is also a risk in these environments.
+To minimise this risk, the EN ISO 11612 D and E defines some design requirements, such as closed pockets and hidden metal parts due to the fact that metal will conduct heat Heat stress is also a risk in these environments.
 To block the radiant heat and increase protection, a Tranemo Skinsafe™ system of 2 or 3 layers is recommended.
 The air gap between the layers protects the wearer from heat and energy.
 Many of the Tranemo garments also include some kind of visibility to avoid traffic related accidents.

 Iron and steel

 When working with molten iron or steel, you need garments certified according to EN ISO 11612 E1-E3 - where E3 is the highest level.
-If the fabric can resist molten iron, it will normally be acceptable against molten copper, molten phosphor bronze and molten brass.
+If the fabric resists molten iron and this doesn’t stick to the surface, it will normally also be acceptable for use against molten copper, molten phospor bronze and molten brass.

 For meters and re-melters working with molten aluminium, you need garments according to EN ISO 11612 D1-D3 - where D3 is the highest level.
-If the fabric can resist molten aluminium, it will normally also be acceptable against molten aluminium bronze and molten metals.
+If the fabric resists molten aluminium and this doesn’t stick to the surface, it will normally also be acceptable for use against molten aluminium bronze and molten metals.

 Zinc challenges PPE clothing in a very special way as it sticks to most fabrics.
 Tranemo Apex range has an outer layer in Aramid that will not break open - even if the zinc sticks to the fabric.
 To block the radiant heat and increase protection, Apex also features double layer fabric to the front of the jacket and trousers.
 When working with molten zinc, you need garments certified at least according to EN ISO 11612, made in a fabric that has higher degradation temperature than 420°C (melting point of zinc)